 Population served: Pregnant Women, Families with Children up to 12 months of age, Couples who are interested in adoption

-Reasons for referral: Parent(s) who need support during pregnancy/first year of life, needs assistance putting a parenting plan in place, making an adoption plan.
-Financial assistance if pregnant or has a child under 12 months of age.
-Couples who are desiring to adopt must be experiencing infertility (can be secondary), or a medical reason to not have biological childrem.
+Reasons for referral: Parent needs support during pregnancy/first year of life, needs assistance putting a parenting plan in place, making an adoption plan, financial assistance if pregnant or has a child under 12 months of age.
+Married couples who are experiencing infertility and interested in adopting.

 Specialty: Pregnancy counseling, Parent planning and education, Adoption